jdsannchao/Causal2Needles/README.md

 bash run.sh qwen2.5-vl-7b-instruct none
 ```

-The script will automatically run the selected model on all three evaluation tasks.
+The script will automatically run the selected model on all four evaluation tasks.

 ## Output